starburstdata/starburst-deploy/googlecloud/README.md

 kubectl create secret generic starburst --from-file ${starburst_license}
 ```

-### The Google Service Account
+## The Google Service Account
-In order to access BigQuery and GCS, the cluster will need a
+The Hive Mestastore Service (HMS) requires a Service Account in order to access Google Cloud Storage (GCS).
+Ensure that you have an existing one set up, or create a new one with the relevant GCS bucket permissions before proceeding with the next two steps.
+The Starburst application will use the permission scope set at the creation of the GKE cluster.

 7. Get your service account credentials from Google
 ```shell